Australia’s top 10 epic train journeys

 Taylah Darnell

 Taylah Darnell is Australian Traveller's Writer & Producer.
 She has been passionate about writing since she learnt to read, spending many hours either lost in the pages of books or attempting to write her own.
 This life-long love of words inspired her to study a Bachelor of Communication majoring in Creative Writing at the University of Technology Sydney, where she completed two editorial internships.
 She began her full-time career in publishing at Ocean Media before scoring her dream job with Australian Traveller.
 Now as Writer & Producer, Taylah passionately works across both digital platforms and print titles.
 When she's not wielding a red pen over magazine proofs, you can find Taylah among the aisles of a second-hand bookshop, following a good nature trail or cheering on her EPL team at 3am.
-While she's keen to visit places like Norway and New Zealand, her favourite place to explore will forever be her homeland.
+While she's keen to check out places like Scotland and North America, her favourite place to explore will always be her homeland.

 View profile and articles